NoToolsNoCraft/Google-Pay-Basic-Website-Integration/README.md

-# Pepco Virtual Gift Cards Integration with Google Pay
+# Google Pay Web Setup

 This repository demonstrates the integration of Google Pay for a virtual gift card purchase application.
 It allows users to buy virtual gift cards using Google Pay as a payment method.